godaddy/eslint-plugin-i18n-json/README.md

       /*
-        None of the key paths listed below will be checked for valid i18n syntax nor used in the identical-keys rule comparison.
+        None of the key paths listed below will be checked for valid i18n syntax nor be used in the identical-keys rule comparison.
         (if the key path points to an object, the nested paths are also ignored) */
       'i18n-json/ignore-keys': [
         'translationMetadata',
         'login.form.inProgressTranslationKey',
+        'some-key'
       ],
     },
   }